Shell middens and a potential ancient hearth add to growing evidence of a much deeper human occupation period in Australasia (prehistoric Sahul).

-Two largely overlooked environmental studies had previously detected strong evidence of ancient firestick farming used to deforest land at two sites.
-The first being 130,000 years ago at Lake George, New South Wales and the second 140,000 years ago at the Great Barrier Reef, Queensland.
-The controversy that arose from these studies having produced such early dates for a human presence, led to them being dismissed and largely forgotten.
+Two largely overlooked environmental studies had previously detected strong evidence of firestick farming used to deforest land at two sites almost 130,000 years ago.
+The first site is at Lake George, New South Wales and the second at the Great Barrier Reef, Queensland.
+The controversial early dating for a human presence suggested in both these studies was largely ignored.
 The depth of aboriginal inhabitation has long been a thorny political issue in modern Australia.

 “However, marine shells, stones in unexplained depositional context and fire resemblance to hearth, successively diminish the possibility of a natural explanation.
 That absence leaves the currently unlikely option of human agency as the most likely alternative.”